Swinject/Swinject/Documentation/Assembler.md

 Here we have created 2 assemblies: 1 for services and 1 for managers.
 As you can see the `ManagerAssembly` leverages service definitions registered in the `ServiceAssembly`.
-Using this pattern the `ManagerAssembly` doesn't care where the `FooServiceProtocol` and `BarServiceProtocol` are registered, it just requires them to be registered else where.
+Using this pattern the `ManagerAssembly` doesn't care where the `FooServiceProtocol` and `BarServiceProtocol` are registered, it just requires them to be registered elsewhere.

 ### Load aware

 The `Assembly` allows the assembly to be aware when the container has been fully loaded by the `Assembler`.

-Let's imagine you have an simple Logger class that can be configured with different log handlers:
+Let's imagine you have a simple Logger class that can be configured with different log handlers:

 ```swift
 protocol LogHandler {